 For admissions information, please select from one of the following three programs:

-The department admits students to the graduate Master of Urban Planning program for Fall and Spring.
 To complete your application, you must submit materials to two distinct bodies: the SJSU Graduate Admissions Office and the Urban and Regional Planning Admissions Committee.
 Each has its own timetable.
 Approval by both offices is necessary to gain admission to the program.